qutech/QuMADA/docs/examples.rst

 	add_mapping_to_instrument(mfli, path = MFLI_MAPPING)
 	station.add_component(mfli)

-(This code block expects you to do the basci qcodes and qtools imports on your own)
+(This tutorial expects you to do the basic qcodes and qtools imports on your own)

 For the MFLI the BufferedMFLI class is used instead of the normal driver.
 It inherits from the normal MFLI class but adds the _qtools_buffer property, which incorporates the Qtools buffer, to the MFLI.
 The Qtools buffer has methods to setup the buffer and triggers as well as to start, stop and readout measurements.
 Using a instrument for buffered measurements requires a wrapper mapping the instruments driver specific commands